jason-me/Udacity_FSND_Project2/README.md

 ### Accessibility
 -------------
-Accessibility features have been included to ensure the modal mindows are accessible.
+Accessibility features have been included to ensure the modal windows are accessible.